 - OTP Period: the lifetime of an OTP token in seconds.
 By default 120 seconds.
 The maximum value for the OTP period is 360 seconds. - OTP Format: the length of an OTP token.
 By default 6 digits. - Body: the text in the SMS that is sent to the user.
-The following variables can be used: - {user} the username of the user - {endpoint} the device the user is authenticating to - {event} the name of the event where the user is trying to authenticate to - {otp} this is the actual One-Time-Password.
+The following variables can be used: - {user} the username of the user - · {endpoint} the device the user is authenticating to - + {event} the name of the event where the user is trying to authenticate to - {otp} this is the actual One-Time-Password. - User cell phone attribute: the cell phone number of a user that is used to send the OTP through an SMS.
+You can use custom attributes such as mobile, homePhone, ipPhone, and other attributes of a repository.
+You must also define the attribute in the "User cell phone attributes" section of Repository configuration.